-All students study the National Curriculum (English, Maths, Science, History, Geography, PE, RE, PSHE, Computing, Art, Music, Drama & Dance, Technology and two Modern Foreign Languages: French & German).
+All students study the National Curriculum (English, Maths, Science, History, Geography, PE, RE, PSHE, Computing, Art, Music, Drama & Dance, Technology and two Modern Foreign Languages: French or Spanish and German).
 There is a whole school focus on reading and all students following the Accelerated Reader Programme.
-A small number of students follow our HighR curriculum where they study less modern foreign languages and more literacy.
+A small number of students follow our Step Up curriculum where they study one less modern foreign language, and instead spend more time on literacy.

 Our aim, during Year 9, is to make students ‘GCSE ready’ by equipping them with the core skills and attributes they will need to be successful in their studies throughout Years 10 & 11.
 Year 9 also allows students the opportunity to try out the subjects they will study at GCSE.
 Student are able to switch choices if appropriate up until Christmas of Year 9, so they are comfortable with their study choices.

-For GCSE students study Maths, English Language and English Literature, Science, History or Geography and 3 subjects they have opted for.
-For some students studying nine qualifications is not appropriate and they follow our STEP Programme in place of one option.
-A good number of students can study the three individual sciences meaning they will take ten Level 2 subjects.
+For GCSE students study Maths, English Language, English Literature, Science, History and/or Geography and three subjects they have opted for.
+A good number of students can study the three individual sciences meaning they will take ten subjects.

-PSHE and Careers Education is delivered through our tutor time (Period R) programme and also Drop Down days which happen throughout each year.
+PSHE and Careers Education is delivered through our tutor time (Period R) programme and also Focus Days which happen throughout each year.

 For details on what students’ study in each subject each half term please follow the links to the left.